 The annual intake of students to the Faculty had increased over the years and it was about 250 in mid-eighties.
 The Faculty had on its roll over 700 students in mid-eighties.
 The annual intake started to decline in early nineties.
 Since 2009, the Faculty is enjoying intake of students from all parts of the Island representing all ethnicity which added greater multicultural environment for the Faculty to foster and promote social harmony.
+Since last year the Faculty is also enjoying intake of foreign students.
 Moreover, the students' population at the Faculty has now reached about nine hundred.